godotengine/godot-docs/classes/class_astar2d.rst

 Description
 -----------

-This is a wrapper for the :ref:`AStar<class_AStar>` class which uses 2D vectors instead of 3D vectors.
+This is a wrapper for the :ref:`AStar3D<class_AStar3D>` class which uses 2D vectors instead of 3D vectors.

 Methods
 -------